borgbackup/borg/docs/internals/frontends.rst

     saying what is currently worked on.

     operation
-        integer ID of the operation
+        unique, opaque integer ID of the operation msgid
-    finished
+        Message ID of the operation (may be *none*) finished
         boolean indicating whether the operation has finished, only the last object for an *operation* can have this property set to *true*.